kpegods96/Systematic-Review-Course/docs/05-Module-5-Assessing-Bias-and-Heterogeneity.md

 **Lecture Practice Assignment**

 In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
-Once there, head over to **Lecture 5.5 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step.
+Once there, head over to **Lecture 5.5 Demonstration: Moderation - Subgroup Analysis**, copy the code, and try running it in RStudio as you follow along step by step.

 <br><br>